 Transaction names and their parameters are also the primary method used to collaborate with development peers and speed problem resolution, and capturing this context is important.
 Without it, you will not be able to provide the information necessary to hand off the problem to the development team.
 Instead, you’ll end up pointing fingers and losing credibility.

-Capability 3: Measure the dynamic network’s impact on EUE
+Capability 3: measure the network’s impact on EUE

 In addition to switched/routed network connectivity, modern corporate WANs are increasingly characterized by application-fluent devices such as Application Delivery Platforms (ADPs), WAN Optimization Controllers (WOCs), VPN tunnels, even Citrix XenApp servers; these sit in the path between remote users and data center applications.
 Measuring the performance impact of these complex application delivery chains is critical for comprehensive visibility into user experience.
 Without measuring what is often the most complex and problematic part of the end-to-end system, the “network” will often be blamed – with or without justification – for poor performance, resulting in wasted efforts, counter-productive tuning, and unnecessary delays in service restoration.
 And just as capturing transaction parameters to aid the app team’s analysis, on-demand or triggered packet captures are important to support deep-dive network analysis.